Weli Oya: Colonization in 1984

+The UTHR reported that the Weli Oya colonization scheme was only a ploy by the military to use civilians as "both bait and human shields against the LTTE."
+Two Sinhalese clergymen characterized it as an "unwanted provocation" by the state and as a legitimate military target.

-Tamil families were living in 42 villages for generations were asked to vacate their homes and farmlands within 48 hours or face eviction by force in case of default.
-The Military went around these villages in armored trucked and made loud announcement over public address systems mounted on the trucks.
-The Military also announced the government has cancelled the 99 years lease in respect of the lands given to 14 Tamil entrepreneurs.
+Tamil families who were living in 42 villages for generations were asked to vacate their homes and farmlands within 48 hours or face eviction by force in case of default.
+The military went around these villages in armored trucked and made loud announcement over public address systems mounted on the trucks.
+The military also announced the government has cancelled the 99 years lease in respect of the lands given to 14 Tamil entrepreneurs.
+There were also a series of massacres and enforced disappearances of hundreds of Tamil civilians by the security forces around this area during this time.

-Tamil opposition to settlement in the area by Sinhalese led to violence through the Liberation Tigers of Tamil Eelam which attacked the Kent and Dollar Farm settlement at Weli Oya, killing 62.

-After settlements inhabited by ethnic Sinhalese near Maduru Oya Basin in Vadamunai, Eastern Province began to encroach on state land creating a controversy the Sinhalese were ejected from the east and resettled along a line from Padaviya to Nedunkerni in the north, in the Mullaitivu district with jungles being cleared and new roads being opened from Padaviya to Dollar Farm, Kumbakarnan Malai, Ariyakundam, Kokkuchchankulam, Kokkuttoduwai and Veddukkan malai.
-The project was done with the resources and vehicles of the Army, Agrarian Services, Illmenite Corporation, Tobacco Corporation and Petroleum Corporation.
-Despite its scale the project began suddenly without the knowledge of either the residents or Government Agents of Vavuniya or Mullaitivu including AGAs Land Officers.
-Further the use of convicts in the project affected nearby villages which were inhabited by Tamils and several crimes ranging from robbery to rape committed by convict workers were reported.

 Manal Aru becomes Weli Oya in 1988 - Extra ordinary Gazette notification

 The traditional Tamil region known as Manal Aru named as Weli Oya (Manal in Tamil translated into Sinhalese becomes Weli; Aru in Tamil translated into Sinhalese Oya) in Sinhala by an extra ordinary gazette notification dated 16 April 1988.
 Weli Oya was proclaimed the 26th District of Sri Lanka.
 Manal Aru was lies north of the Sinhala colonization scheme of Padavia and from 1987, this administrative division was part of Pathaviya and was brought under the Anuradhapura administrative district.

 Settlements in the Manal Aru began in 1984 as a dry zone farmer colony under the land Commission, but it was later acquired by the Sri Lanka Mahaweli Economic Agency in 1988 and declared as the Mahaweli ‘L’ zone.
 The land was officially renamed Weli Oya on April 16, 1988.